Zulfikar Ali Bhutto: Fall of East Pakistan

+Leader of Pakistan (1971–1977)

-Presidency (1971–1973)
+Presidency (1971-1973)

 A Pakistan International Airlines flight was sent to fetch Bhutto from New York City, where he was presenting Pakistan's case before the United Nations Security Council on the East Pakistan Crisis.
 Bhutto returned home on 18 December 1971.
 On 20 December, he was taken to the President House in Rawalpindi, where he took over two positions from Yahya Khan, one as president and the other as the first civilian Chief Martial Law Administrator.
 Thus, he was the first civilian Chief Martial Law Administrator of the dismembered Pakistan.
 By the time Bhutto had assumed control of what remained of Pakistan, the nation was completely isolated, angered, and demoralised.
 Bhutto addressing the nation through radio and television said:My dear countrymen, my dear friends, my dear students, labourers, peasants... those who fought for Pakistan...
 We are facing the worst crisis in our country's life, a deadly crisis.
 We have to pick up the pieces, very small pieces, but we will make a new Pakistan, a prosperous and progressive Pakistan, a Pakistan free of exploitation, a Pakistan envisaged by the Quaid-e-Azam.